DESIGNATION OF CHARITIBLE BENEFICIARY

-Traditional retirement plans are one of the best assets to leave to charities, if you wish to avoid income and estate tax.
-If possible, leave other assets to family or loved ones.
+Traditional retirement plans are one of the best assets to leave to charities if you wish to avoid income and estate tax.

-You can designate Northern Plains Reservation Aid as a beneficiary to receive all or a portion of your retirement account upon your death.
-Your estate will receive a charitable deduction for the value of the assets distributed to Northern Plains Reservation Aid.
-Since npra is a tax-exempt charity, it will pay no income tax on the distribution.
+You can designate Partnership With Native Americans as a beneficiary of your plan such as a 401k or IRA to receive all or a portion of your retirement account upon your death.
+Your estate will receive a charitable deduction for the value of the assets distributed to Partnership With Native Americans.

 Charitable Gift During Life